FOREX-Dollar dips after Fed calms U.S. inflation jitters | Business

 FOREX-Dollar dips after Fed calms U.S. inflation jitters

-The U.S. dollar edged lower against major currencies on Friday as risk appetite recovered across markets, after Federal Reserve officials helped calm jitters this week about accelerating U.S. inflation.
+The U.S. dollar edged lower against major currencies on Friday as risk appetite recovered across markets, after Federal Reserve officials helped calm concerns about a quick tightening of policy in response to accelerating U.S. inflation.
 The greenback, seen as a safe haven in times of market volatility, was down a third of a percent against a basket of currencies, retracing some of its earlier gains on Wednesday after data showed a surprise surge in consumer prices.

 U.S. consumer prices increased by the most in nearly 12 years in April on booming demand.
 Federal Reserve officials have played down expectations of tighter policy, stressing price rises from the reopening of the economy should be temporary.

-A slew of more U.S. data is due later on Friday, including retail sales and industrial production, likely to give further clues about the extent of the economic recovery.
-The euro was among the gainers against the dollar on the day, up 0.4% at $1.21265.
+A slew of more U.S. data is due later on Friday, including retail sales and industrial production, which is likely to give further clues about the extent of the economic recovery.
+The euro was among the gainers against the dollar on the day, up 0.3% at $1.21155.

 Ulrich Leuchtmann, head of FX and commodity research at Commerzbank, said in a note he believed U.S. inflation fears had led to the single currency being undervalued.
 "There is no rational argument to underpin why EUR-USD trades below the levels seen on Wednesday morning – considering the reaction of other market segments," he wrote.

 The pound is on track to gain more than half a percent over the week, on bets of a strong economic recovery in Britain and expectations any Scottish independence referendum could be a way off.
-In cryptocurrencies, Bitcoin was headed for its worst week since February - trading around $50,000 - after Tesla boss Elon Musk said this week he would stop accepting the token as payment due to environmental concerns.
+In cryptocurrencies, Bitcoin was down more than 12% on the week after Tesla boss Elon Musk said this week he would stop accepting the token as payment due to environmental concerns.
+It recovered around 3% on the day, trading close to $51,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)